23 June, 2020

 In the presented scenario,

 /event-subscription is an endpoint that will handle the Slack notification.
-For verification purposes, Slack sends a POST request to this address.
+For verification purposes, a POST request will be sent to this address.
 It contains a field challenge, you need to return this value in the response.

 After configuring and validating the URL, you should subscribe to chosen event types.
 My application will gather information about who joins and leaves the channel.
 That’s why in the tab